jmaddington/AEM-Tools-PUBLIC/README.md

 If you're another MSP who wants to use this commponent, change the output directory in the final line of command.bat to reflect your own name, or desired directory.

 # Notes #
 The extraction will overwrite any existing files in the directory.
-It will NOT remove old files.
+It WILL REMOVE old files.